wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-secure-meetings/includes/3-configure-teams-meeting-settings.md

 - Azure Active Directory - This authorization level controls the guest experience at the directory, tenant, and application level.
 - Microsoft Teams - Controls the guest experience at a Teams level only.
-- Microsoft 365 Groups: Controls the guest experience in Microsoft Teams and Microsoft 365 Groups.
+- Microsoft 365 Groups - Controls the guest experience in Microsoft Teams and Microsoft 365 Groups.
 - SharePoint Online and OneDrive for Business - Controls the guest experience in SharePoint Online, OneDrive for Business, Teams, and Microsoft 365 Groups.

 Each level gives you the flexibility to decide how a guest will interact with your organization through Teams.